CodnaryGuy/cricketworld/README.md

 Embedded Tomcat Server with port number 8080

 # Tools Used :
-Visual Studio Code - Angular
+Visual Studio Code And
-Eclipse - Java
+Eclipse editor